vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     * Program.cs
     * VibrationDevice.csproj

-    > **Note**: If you are prompted to load required assets, you can do that now.
+    > **Note**: You can ignore the VS Code prompts to load required assets.

 1. In the **EXPLORER** pane, click **Program.cs**.

     This simulated device application uses Symmetric Key authentication, sends both telemetry and logging messages to the IoT hub, and simulates the implementation of sensor inputs.
+If time permits after after completing the lab tasks, you may want to review the code.

 1. On the **Terminal** menu, click **New Terminal**.

-    Examine the directory path indicated as part of the command prompt to ensure that you are in the correct location.
-You do not want to start building this project within the folder structure of a previous lab project.
+    Examine the command prompt to ensure that the VibrationDevice folder is specified.
+You do not want to start building this project from the wrong folder location.

 1. At the terminal command prompt, to verify that the application builds without errors, enter the following command: